Unifying GANs and Score-Based Diffusion as Generative Particle Models: Decoupling the Generator and the Flow in Particle Models

 Discriminator Flows also relate to, and generalize, methods that finetune GAN outputs with gradient flows \citep{Tanaka2019, Che2020, Ansari2021}.
 The latter use discriminator gradients to approximate such flows, making them naturally expressible as Discriminator Flows in our framework.
 In practice, they only apply their sampling procedures in the latent space of the generator, as applying them in pixel space leads to artifacts.
 We resolve this issue with a principled training procedure for the discriminator conditioned on sampling time.

+We note that previous works, such as \citet{Xiao2022} and \citet{Jolicoeur2021}, also combine score-based models and GANs. \citet{Xiao2022} train several GANs to successively denoise an image, mimicking a reverse diffusion process. \citet{Jolicoeur2021} augment the denoising objective of score-based diffusion models with an adversarial objective to improve the denoising image quality.
+However, while these works do draw links between both models, they do not aim to unify score-based models and GANs.

 Finally, we provide intuition on the sampling efficiency of Discriminator Flows observed in \cref{fig:diffusion}.
 We observe that diffusion models smooth the data distribution with a Gaussian kernel by \cref{eq:gaussian_kernel}, while discriminators were shown to smooth the data distribution with their NTK \citep{Franceschi2022}.
-This observation brings diffusion models and GANs closer while explaining the sampling efficiency of Discriminator Flows thanks to the properties of NTKs for generative modeling.
-Indeed, \citet{Franceschi2022} presented empirical evidence that using NTKs of standard discriminators as kernels in MMD gradient flows (which some GAN models implement) instead of Gaussian kernels accelerates convergence towards $\pdata$ of \cref{eq:particle_models} by several orders of magnitude.
+This observation brings diffusion models and GANs closer to each other, while explaining the fast convergence speed of Discriminator Flows thanks to the properties of NTKs for generative modeling.
+Indeed, \citet{Franceschi2022} presented empirical evidence that using NTKs of standard discriminators as kernels in squared MMD gradient flows (which some GAN models implement, cf.\ \cref{obs:gan_generalize_pms}), instead of Gaussian kernels, accelerates the convergence of \cref{eq:particle_models} towards $\pdata$ by several orders of magnitude.
+More generally, we hypothesize that it is the natural effectiveness of neural networks in high dimensions that endows Discriminator Flows with a faster convergence speed than diffusion models, for which the particles' paths are chosen explicitly.